calemcnulty-gai/ritalin/README.md

 ## Installation

-> ⚠️ **Note**: This extension is currently in development and not yet available on the VS Code marketplace.
+> ⚠️ **Note**: This extension is currently in development and not yet available on any marketplace.

 ### Development Setup